MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     SELECT * FROM dbo.Customer;

     ```
     When users who are restricted from seeing unmasked data query the table, the **FirstName** column will show the first letter of the string with XXXXXXX and none of the last characters.
 The **Phone** column will show xxxx.
 The **Email** column will show the first letter of the email address followed by `XXX@XXX.com`.
-This approach ensure that sensitive data remains confidential, while still allowing restricted users to query the table.
+This approach ensures that sensitive data remains confidential, while still allowing restricted users to query the table.

 2. Use the **&#9655; Run** button to run the SQL script, which creates a new table named **Customer** in the **dbo** schema of the data warehouse.